fiza028/BME_Assignment/README.md

    ### -Per-epoch snapshots of embeddings, convolution kernels, and linear layers are stored as GIFs.

-   ### -Training and validation curves for loss and accuracy are saved in plots/.
+   ### -Training and validation curves for loss and accuracy are saved.

 ## 3. Evaluation